 Central Configuration via a Group Policy Object

 Goverlan settings can also be centrally configured and distributed via a Group Policy Object.
-This method is less secure than the Goverlan Reach Server since settings can be modified post distribution and it doesn’t allow for centralized auditing.
-However, it is still an easy way to globally configure Goverlan.
+This method is less secure than the Goverlan Reach Server since parameters can be modified post distribution and it doesn’t allow for centralized auditing.
+However, it is still an easy way to configure Goverlan globally.

 A Goverlan GPO can also be used as a back up to the Goverlan Reach Server in the event this one becomes unavailable.